avk/avk.github.io/_case_studies/redesign-file-viewer.md

 ---
 layout: default
-title: Redesign File Viewer for 9,000+ organizations
+title: Redesign File Viewer for 9,000+ Creative Orgs
 overview: 50+ file types consistently displayed on desktop & mobile in "as close to a perfect release as we've had."
 skills: wireframing, visual design
 date: 2018-01-31